bl4de/ctf/2016/IceCTF/IceCTF_writeups.md

 #### Solution

-In challenge description there is _Git_ source version control mentioned.
-As couple of weeks ago I did some research about how to extract informations from Git logs (https://github.com/bl4de/research/tree/master/hidden_directories_leaks#git) and also I've created simple tool to do this (and currently I am still developing one - you can take  a look at it here: https://github.com/bl4de/security-tools/tree/master/diggit) - it was quite easy to find the right revision where the flag was saved.
+In challenge description there is a _Git_ source version control mentioned.

+Couple of weeks ago I did some research about how to extract informations based on revealed Git logs (https://github.com/bl4de/research/tree/master/hidden_directories_leaks#git)

+Also I've created simple tool to do this (and currently I am still developing one - you can take  a look at it here: https://github.com/bl4de/security-tools/tree/master/diggit)

+So it was quite easy to find the right revision where the flag was saved.

-The log file located under contains a couple of commits:
+The log file located under http://exposed.vuln.icec.tf/.git/logs/HEAD contains history of commits:

 ```
 0000000000000000000000000000000000000000 fd2ac4d5260ee06f9a0e5f4808bf3862e2065fb8 James Sigurðarson <jamiees2@gmail.com> 1470863392 +0000	commit (initial): initial commit